katharostech/lucky/README.md

 ### Chocolatey ( Windows )

+> **Note:** The windows Chocolatey package is currently [not up-to-date](https://tree.taiga.io/project/zicklag-lucky/us/2?kanban-status=2078350) with the latest pre-release.
+This is temporary and will be fixed.

 [![Chocolatey Package Badge][choco_pack_badge_img]][choco_pack_badge_lnk] ![Chocolatey Downloads Badge][choco_dl_badge]

 You can install Lucky with the [Chocolatey] package manager for Windows: